KittyGiraudel/site/_posts/2013-01-23-development-environment.md

 Well I guess I have covered pretty much everything I thought about.
 If I missed anything, just tell me and I will edit the post.

-What about you guys?
+What about you people?
 What's your development environment?